Creating a Web Test using the TestProject Recorder

 Doing this will bring up a menu with a few options.
 Since you are trying to validate something, you will choose the Validations option.
 Just mouse over that to bring up the available options.
 For this validation you can use the Contains Text? option by clicking on it.

-This will open the create step panel where you can type in the text that you expect to see in this element (in this case the name you entered on the login page).
-You can then click on the Create button to add this test step to your test.
+This will open the create a new step panel where you can type in the text that you expect to see in this element (in this case the name you entered on the login page).
+You can then click on the Save Step button to add this test step to your test.

 And with that you have created your first web test!
-You can close down the browser window and the test will be saved into your project, ready for you to run.
+You can use the run button at the top of the recorder to run the test and make sure everything is working and close down the browser window and the test will be saved into your project, ready for you to run anytime you want!

 If you want more details on how to select and use elements within the Recorder you can find information in the finding and using elements section of the documentation.
 The TestProject recorder can also be used to create mobile tests.
 If you want to see how to schedule and run the tests that you create you can find information on that in the documentation as well.